 Best classes | Rogue, Ranger, Bard |

-Halflings are almost identical to the Hobbits of Tolkien’s Middle-earth, though without thick foot hair and round front doors.
+Halflings are almost identical to the Hobbits of Tolkien’s Middle-earth, though without the thick foot hair and round front doors.
 Living in peaceful, bucolic communities usually hidden from the conflicts of the world, they’re cheerful and curious.

 Halflings are extra nimble, able to move through any creature’s space as long as they’re one DnD size larger than them.
-They’re also brave, with advantage on saves against the frightened condition, and lucky, meaning they’re able to reroll any one on a d20.
+They’re also brave, with advantage on saves against the frightened condition, and lucky, meaning they’re able to reroll any 1 on a d20.
 As well as luck and courage, Halflings have stealth to fall back on, as they can Hide as long as they’re obscured by a creature at least one size larger than them.

 This natural stealth was only available to one subrace of Halfling in the 2014 rules.
 Like many other species, the earlier rules for the Halfling allowed you to choose from several subraces, which decided whether you’d boost Wisdom or Charisma along with Dexterity.
 2014 Halflings could also gain telepathy or Druid spells, depending on their subrace.